 This might be difficult for a person with dementia, as they may not understand and follow the guidelines, which can cause others anxiety or distress.
 This can be especially difficult in shops or out walking, if the person with dementia wants to go up to see or talk to people.
 Try to pick quiet routes for your walk and go out at quieter times, either early or late.

 It may be better to rely on family, friends, neighbours or local volunteers to get shopping for you.
 The major supermarkets are trying to put more home delivery and Click and Collect slots onto their sites daily so do keep checking this, although we know that these services are very busy and you might not be able to find a slot.
 Some local shops are also providing deliveries or a collect service.
 Check local websites such as Next Door, In Your Area, as well as your local council for support groups and volunteer networks that are operating in your area.
-These groups can help you arrange deliveries and leave them at the front door for you, to maintain social distancing.
+These groups – including the NHS Volunteer Responders – can help you arrange deliveries and leave them at the front door for you, to maintain social distancing.

 Coping without support groups or day centres